shubham-dixit-au7/Bitcoin-Notifier/README.md

 • This Project will send notification of bitcoin latest price for every one hour.

-• The notifications will be sent to telegram channel “AttainU Bitcoin IFTTT”.
+• The notifications will be sent to telegram channel “Bitcoin Notifier” , email notification and a text message.

 • The channel is global and anyone can access the channel and get regular updates of bitcoin prices.

 <h3> Features: </h3>

+• Notifications are sent when price is increased from threshold value on your phone and email is sent to the linked email id.

-• Anyone with the link can join and chat along the channel.
+• General notifications of price updates occur on Telegram channel "Bicoin Notifier".
+Anyone with the link can join and chat along the     channel.

-• This Project is alive forever.
+• General notifications are also sent as a text message to numbers linked with the service.

 <h3> Working Procedure: </h3>